chloevoyer/chloevoyer.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I will be presenting at the 2024 edition of the <a href="https://quariera.com/programmation/">QUARIERA</a> conference! 📣
+Presenting at the 2024 edition of the <a href="https://quariera.com/programmation/">QUARIERA</a> conference! 📣